dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-machine-learning-brainstorming.md

 This way we can use L1 for feature selection, as we can drop any variables associated with coefficients that go to zero.

 Use L2 or Ridge regularization will penalize weights evenly.
 L2 is useful when you have collinear features.

-> L1, L2 are also know as Weight Decay
+> L1, L2 are also known as Weight Decay

 ### Batch Norm